babbel/terraform-aws-ecs-fargate-scheduled-task/README.md

 ## Usage example

 A full example leveraging other community modules is contained in the [`/examples/complete`](https://github.com/babbel/terraform-aws-ecs-fargate-scheduled-task/tree/master/examples/complete) directory.
-Here's the gist of using it via the Terraform registry:
+Here's the gist of using it via GitHub source:

 ```hcl
 module "fargate_task" {